Qbeast-io/qbeast-spark/docs/AdvancedConfiguration.md

 ## String indexing via Histograms

-The default String column transformation (HashTransformation) has limited range query supports since the lexicographic ordering of the String values are not preserved.
+The default **String** column transformation (`HashTransformation`) has limited range query supports since the lexicographic ordering of the String values are not preserved.

-This can be addressed by introducing a custom String histogram in the form of sorted `Seq[String]`, and can lead to several improvements including:
+This can be addressed by introducing a custom **String** histogram in the form of sorted `Seq[String]`, and can lead to several improvements including:
 1. more efficient file-pruning because of its reduced file-level column min/max
 2. support for range queries on String columns
 3. improved overall query speed

-The following code snippet demonstrates the extraction of a string histogram from the source data.
+The following code snippet demonstrates the extraction of a **String** histogram from the source data:
-This is only necessary for the first write, if not otherwise made explicit, all subsequent appends will reuse the same histogram.
 ```scala
  import org.apache.spark.sql.delta.skipping.MultiDimClusteringFunctions
  import org.apache.spark.sql.DataFrame